Six martyred ministers

-The Six were Seong Sam-mun, Pak Paeng-nyeon, Ha Wi-ji, Yi Gae, Yu Eung-bu, and Yu Seong-won.
+The Six were Sŏng Sammun, Pak Paeng-nyeon, Ha Wi-ji, Yi Kae, Yu Ŭngbu, and Yu Sŏngwŏn.
 Most were members of the Hall of Worthies, a royal research institute, who had been appointed by King Sejong.
 Both King Sejong and King Munjong had charged them with looking after King Danjong (son and grandson respectively), and they reacted with outrage to Sejo's usurpation of the throne in 1455.
-Together with Kim Jil, they plotted a coup to coincide with the visit of a Ming Dynasty envoy.
-When the banquet and subsequently the assassination plot were postponed, Kim Jil lost his heart and betrayed the plot to his father-in-law, who reported to Sejo.
-The Six except Yu Seong-won, who committed suicide with his wife, were seized and tortured.
+Together with Kim Chil, they plotted a coup to coincide with the visit of a Ming Dynasty envoy.
+When the banquet and subsequently the assassination plot were postponed, Kim Chil lost his heart and betrayed the plot to his father-in-law, who reported to Sejo.
+The Six except Yu Sŏngwŏn, who committed suicide with his wife, were seized and tortured.

 Sejo felt deeply betrayed for he had valued the six scholar-officials very highly and promoted them to high positions in favor of his own supporters who helped him take the throne.
 He tried to force them to repent their deeds and acknowledge his legitimacy with combination of torture, offers of pardon, and even poetry.
-He sent Kim Jil to their cells to recite a poem that King Taejong of Joseon had used to test the great Goryeo scholar Jeong Mongju's loyalty to the Goryeo dynasty.
-Seong Sam-mun, Pak Paeng-nyeon, and Yi Gae all answered with poems that reaffirmed their loyalty to Danjong.
+He sent Kim Chil to their cells to recite a poem that King Taejong of Joseon had used to test the great Goryeo scholar Chŏng Mong-ju's loyalty to the Goryeo dynasty.
+Sŏng Sammun, Pak Paeng-nyeon, and Yi Kae all answered with poems that reaffirmed their loyalty to Danjong.
 (These famous death poems cemented their reputation in Korean history.)

 When Pak continued to refuse to address Sejo with royal title, Sejo argued that it was meaningless to deny his legitimacy now since Pak had already called himself a "royal servant" and received royal grains from him.
 Pak, however, denied this and it was indeed discovered that Pak had purposefully misspelled words "royal servant" (he wrote the word meaning "huge" (巨) instead of "royal servant" 臣) in all of his reports and never used royal grains but instead put them unused in a storage.
 Pak died from torture in prison, and the rest were executed.

 Although the Six were the most famous, more than 70 were put to death for their suspected involvement in the plot or sympathy with Danjong.
 As was common with treason cases, the penalties were not limited to the individual but extended to the entire family.
 The men of the family were put to death and the women were made slaves.